xpdota/guide-scratch/sage/Basic.md

 bosses going untargetable, and dump charges before the boss goes away if needed if you might otherwise overcap (for example, before going into adds phase in P3S).

-#### Toxicon
+#### Toxikon

-Toxicon's advantage is that it is the same potency as Dosis, but is instant cast, thus allowing free movement while using it.
-Toxicon requires Addersting charges to use.
+Toxikon's advantage is that it is the same potency as Dosis, but is instant cast, thus allowing free movement while using it.
+Toxikon requires Addersting charges to use.
 These can only be attained by having your shield from Eukrasian Diagnosis be fully consumed.
-However, using Eukrasian Diagnosis and Toxicon is still a damage loss compared to using two Doses.
-Therefore, the ideal way to use it to apply the shields pre-pull (either on just the main tank, or on the main tank and two others for fights with a raidwide in the first 25 seconds or so).
+However, using Eukrasian Diagnosis and Toxikon is still a damage loss compared to using two Doses.
+Therefore, the ideal way to use it is to apply the shields pre-pull (either on just the main tank, or on the main tank and two others for fights with a raidwide in the first 25 seconds or so).
 This will give you 1 to 3 charges to use.
 You can repeat this process during any downtime that may exist in the fight, giving you a few more charges to use.

 #### Pneuma

 Pneuma is also the same potency as Dosis, but it comes with a fairly powerful AoE heal attached.
 Its 600 potency heal can be boosted to 900p using Zoe, making it one of the strongest raw heals.
+However, being exactly the same potency as Dosis, it should not be used on a single target if the healing is not needed.

 ### Healing